This wild new puffer jacket is solar-powered and glows in the dark

 Vollebak is a high-end outerwear brand that parlays in the extreme—pushing apparel design to its scientific limits.
 And while you might not think you need a puffer jacket that’s indestructible or made of virus-resistant copper or billed as “part science experiment,” Vollebak has found success on its bet that you do—with designs that look like the future but are very much rooted in the present.

 The latest example?
 The brand’s solar-charged puffer, a white hooded parka that can store solar energy, which makes it glow at night.
-The puffer, available starting Wednesday and priced at just over $1,000, withstands cold as low as minus 4 degrees Fahrenheit.
+The puffer, available starting Wednesday and priced at $1,295, withstands cold as low as minus 4 degrees Fahrenheit.
 The phosphorescent tech provides an additional safety feature, so whether you’re hiking a snowy winter path or crossing the street at night, others will be able to see you.
 It’s all part of the brand’s belief that clothes should be made more adaptive and intelligent, especially as the climate becomes more extreme.

 The brand philosophy first emerged when cofounders Steve and Nick Tidball, who are also ultramarathoners, were preparing for a 24-hour race across the Namibian desert and couldn’t sleep the night before.
 Some people might turn to a podcast or music to get a good night’s rest.
 But the experience prompted the Tidballs to ask how their clothing might be able to help.
 “We’re always going to be wearing clothes,” Steve Tidball says.
 “They’re always with you.
 What could you ask them to do?”
 The twin brothers challenged themselves to ask harder questions of the clothes we wear.
 Functional innovation became the Vollebak brand requirement.